Ischua Creek

 During the 40-mile journey from its headwaters west of Machias down to its junction with Oil Creek in Hinsdale, Ischua Creek exhibits ever-changing characteristics: When some sections are low and clear, nearby sections might be deep and silt-laden; when most reaches are far too warm by early summer for trout survival, a few small sections might be cool enough to harbor trout well into summer—or longer.

 Three factors contribute to much of Ischua Creek's character.
 The first is the fact that this is a bottomland stream, which accounts for its sinuosity, its numerous deep outside bends, and the high levels of silt in some sections.
-The second is the lack of any tributaries with a significant year-round volume of flowing water, with the marginal exceptions of small streams such as Rock Spring Brook, Johnson Creek (the outflow from Case Lake), and Carpenter Brook (the outflow from Harwood Lake), which indicates that Ischua Creek is not getting much of its volume from its tribs.
+The second is the lack of any tributaries with a significant year-round volume of flowing water, with the marginal exceptions of small streams such as Rock Spring Brook, Johnson Creek, and Carpenter Brook, which indicates that Ischua Creek is not getting much of its volume from its tribs.
 The water in this stream comes from surface runoff and groundwater, including springs.
 The third is the fact that approximately half of Ischua Creek flows through DEC-regulated wetlands.
 (See DEC Wetland Mapper under Links.
 Be sure to check the box labeled "State Regulated Freshwater Wetlands" on the left and then zoom in on the map.)
 Wetlands can impact a stream's water temperature in two ways: they can either warm the water or, if cold springs are present (and, yes, there are warm-water springs), significantly cool the water.
 In the case of Ischua Creek, both impacts occur.
 The presence of cold springs in the middle section of Ischua Creek and warm wetlands in the upper and lower sections explains why the best trout fishing is found in the middle of the stream.
 I've encountered several springs in the middle section of this stream, all of which are within areas mapped as regulated wetlands.
-At one spring, the volume of cold water entering the stream was sufficient to substantially change the stream's flow.
+At one spring, the volume of cold water entering the stream was sufficient to substantially increase the stream's flow volume.

 Also uncommon are wild trout.
 A smattering of wild brown trout can be found throughout most of the stream, but the majority are encountered upstream of Cadiz (essentially the intersection of Routes 16 and 98).
 The DEC has never documented reproduction of wild trout in Ischua Creek itself, so the wild browns found in the stream must drop down from one or more of Ischua's six small tributaries known to support wild brown trout.
 In the summer, some of these wild fish might retreat back into the tribs if water temperatures are too high and they can't find a thermal refuge in Ischua Creek.
 It is important to note that the vast majority of Ischua Creek upstream of the mouth of Johnson Creek and downstream of Cadiz is unsuitable for trout—stocked or wild—by early summer.